Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 ### Constructing the clients

-Previously in `azure-storage`, you would use `createTableService` which can be used to get an instance of the `TableService` in order to perform service level operations
+Previously in `azure-storage`, you would use `createTableService` which can be used to get an instance of the `TableService` in order to perform service level operations.

 ```javascript
 const azure = require('azure-storage');